Whiskeyhill Singers: Dave Guard

 Guard spent a few years vacillating between wanting to return to the Trio and wanting not to return to the Trio.
 In his absence, the other two members of the Trio, Bob Shane and Nick Reynolds, recruited John Stewart to take Guard's place.
 The new configuration continued the Trio's success until they disbanded in 1967.
-Shortly after the Trio breakup, Bob Shane formed a group called the New Kingston Trio, which he led.
+Shortly after the Trio breakup, Shane formed a group called the New Kingston Trio, which he led.
 Shane, understandably, was not much interested in having Guard back in his new group.

 Guard moved his family to Australia, and kept active in his musical interests, developing a guitar teaching tool he called "Colour Guitar".
 A cardboard color-coded chording device, the tool met with little financial success.
 He hosted his own TV show, Dave's Place, in Australia in the late part of 1965.
 Guard returned to the US in 1968.
 He died of lymphatic cancer in 1991.

-Buckwheat
+Buck Wheat

 David "Buck" Wheat went on to arrange and record with Bud & Travis duo.
-David died in Los Angeles in 1985 at the age of 63.
+Wheat died in Los Angeles in 1985 at the age of 63.

 Cyrus Faryar

-Cyrus Faryar went on establish himself as a singer and songwriter, first with the Modern Folk Quartet, and then as a solo performer recording two albums with Elektra, Islands and Cyrus and then as a solo performer and accompanist with a number of other well-known (and lesser-known) groups.
+Faryar established himself as a singer and songwriter, first with the Modern Folk Quartet, recording two albums with Elektra, Islands and Cyrus and then as a solo performer and accompanist with a number of other groups.

-At the end of his recording and performing career, Cyrus returned home to Hawaii.
+At the end of his recording and performing career, Faryar returned home to Hawaii.